Ylvauk/git-intro/readme.md

 2. Change your working directory to `sample_portfolio`.
 3. Initialize a git repository in the `sample_portfolio` folder. (`git init`)
 4. Create a `index.html` file and write anything in it.
+5. Check your status to see what changed - `git status`
 5. Add `index.html` to the staging area and then make a commit.

 [What makes a great commit